Still have questions? Leave a comment

 Marsh Hawk Press Poetry Prizes

-Manuscripts submitted to Marsh Hawk Press poetry prize contests undergo an anonymous screening process to ensure fairness and impartiality.
+Manuscripts submitted to the Marsh Hawk Press poetry prize contests undergo an anonymous screening process to ensure fairness and impartiality.
 Each entry is carefully reviewed by at least two editors from the press before being considered for the final selection.
 The final judge for the contest is John Keene.

 Word count: Manuscript 48–84 pages